18 Most Popular European Horse Breeds

 2. Maremmano

 The Maremmano horse, named after the Maremma area of Tuscany, is a hardy European horse breed used mainly for livestock management.
 They are a common breed of Italian Mounted Police used for draft work and cavalry.
-They are easy to teach and are docile, making them good all-around riding horses.
+They are easy to teach and docile, making them good all-around horse riding.

 3. Oldenburg

 The Oldenburg, a German warmblood horse, was bred primarily as a workhorse.
-They are well-known for their strength, power, and versatility, making them ideal for a variety of equestrian sports like dressage and showjumping, general pleasure riding, and even hunting.
+They are well-known for their strength, power, and versatility, making them ideal for various equestrian sports like dressage and showjumping, general pleasure riding and even hunting.
 They are quick and agile animals used in racing and ranch chores.

 4. Trakehner